jdber1/opendrop/README.md

 3. Running measurements:
 ------------------------
 For Ubuntu, the OpenDrop.py file can be made "double-clickable" by changing the default Nautilus preferences (Edit --> Preferences --> Behaviour).
+Similarly, so can the more universal "run" file.
+If your operating system is setup for this behaviour, simply double-click "run" to start the software.

 Alternatively, running:
->  ./bashme
+>  ./run

 in a terminal will provide a verbose terminal and run the program.